Ryann H. Beck is a partner and registered patent attorney at Andrus Intellectual Property Law.

 Ryann has a diverse range of experience relating to intellectual property matters, including domestic and international patent and trademark prosecution, licensing and enforcement.

-In addition, Ryann represents clients in proceedings before the U.S. Patent and Trademark Office, including in patent post-grant proceedings before the Patent Trial and Appeal Board (PTAB) and trademark opposition and cancellation proceedings before the Trademark Trial and Appeal Board (TTAB).
-In addition, Ryann counsels clients through various types of IP-related contract negotiations, including settlement agreements, licenses, co-existence agreements, and the like.
+In addition to representing her clients before the U.S. Patent and Trademark Office, Ryann regularly counsels clients regarding patentability, patent validity, and patent infringement, and works on related opinion matters.
+She also counsels clients through various types of IP-related contract negotiations, including settlement agreements, joint development agreements, licenses, co-existence agreements, and the like.

 Education and Engineering Experience

-Honors and Admissions
+Honors and Community Involvement